By Endia Fontanez

 This non-discrimination ordinance has been years in the making through a combined effort by the Mayor, City Council and members of the community, and if passed, will have immediate positive affects on the city of Mesa as a whole as well as all of its people.

-Currently, without the ordinance in place, people can legally be denied housing, employment or services simply for being gay or transgender in Mesa.
 Additionally, even if an LGBTQ+ individual is currently employed in or living in Mesa, they face the risk of being fired or evicted at any moment if it is found out that they are gay or transgender.

 By implementing a law prohibiting discrimination on the basis of race, color, ethnicity, national origin, age, disability, religion, sex, sexual orientation, gender, gender identity, veteran’s status, marital status, or familial status, the result would be equal opportunities for people of all backgrounds to live comfortably in Mesa, by eliminating the fear that one could lose their house or job due to factors outside of their control.